-Bachelor Island Professional Review and Guide
+Bachelor Island Professional Guide

 "A favourite day paddle is the 16-km (10-mi.) circumnavigation of Bachelor Island in Washington State, part of Ridgefield National Wildlife Refuge.
 Other options entice from across the river, including a lighthouse and trails on Sauvie Island, camping on Sand Island just across from St. Helens Marina and brunch in the charming waterfront town of St. Helens.
 The Great River of the West, the Columbia River, forms the state boundary between Washington and Oregon, and is renowned for its power and immensity, its mysterious beauty and its fascinating human history.